 Seed catalogues are available from Unwins Seeds and Marshalls Seeds, two seed firms with a long heritage of quality plants and specialist knowledge that is passed on to gardeners.
 It is worth getting on the mailing lists of these companies, as the catalogues are beautiful and inspirational in their own right.
-Use the catalogues to get inspiration, and then make your flower or vegetable seed choices.
+Use the catalogues to get inspiration, then make your flower or vegetable seed choices.

-Believe me, after an hour or so of this, you’ll be itching to get outdoors, sowing and growing for this year’s colourful and productive garden!
+Believe me, after an hour or so of this you’ll be itching to get outdoors, sowing and growing for this year’s colourful and productive garden!

 Now is a great time to pick up some compost from your local garden centre.
 You will get the pick of the best as stocks will be high, also many garden centres have half price offers or other worthwhile compost-purchasing incentives during January and February.
 Look out for the Westland and Gro-Sure brands to be sure of the best start for seed sowing and potting.